-You need only enter the program name if the program you want to call is located in the same directory as the program you are calling it from.
+If the program you want to call is located in the same directory as the program you are calling it from, then you only need to enter the program name.

 If the called program is not located in the same directory as the program you are calling it from, you must enter the complete path, e.g. TNC:\ZW35\SCHRUPP\PGM1.H or you can select the program via the WINDOW SELECTION soft key.